Reconstruction of scalar functions and vector fields from weighted V-line transforms with swinging branches: Longitudinal and transverse V-line transforms with their first moments ( a1 )

 \subsubsection{Proof of Theorem \ref{th:kernel of L and T V-line}}

-In this section, we will prove the four theorems mentioned earlier, explaining each one in detail. \begin{proof}[\textbf{Proof of part (i)}] If $\vf= \nabla\varphi$, then from a direct calculation, we get $\Lc_1\vf=0.$ The other direction follows from the inversion formula \eqref{Lf:sol_rec}.
-Suppose, $\Lc_1\vf=0,$ then from the recovery formula \eqref{Lf:sol_rec}, we have $\delta^\perp \vf=0.$ For a simply connected domain, it is known that $\delta^\perp \vf=0$ if and only if $\vf= \nabla\varphi$ for some scalar function $\varphi.$ This completes the proof. \end{proof} \begin{proof}[\textbf{Proof of part (ii)}] If $\vf= \nabla^\perp\psi$, then from a direct calculation, we get $\Tc_1\vf=0.$ The other direction follows from the inversion formula \eqref{Tf:pot_rec}.
-Suppose, $\Tc_1\vf=0,$ then from the recovery formula \eqref{Tf:pot_rec}, we have $\delta^\perp \vf=0.$ It is known that for a two-dimensional solenoidal vector field $\vf$ on a simply connected domain, there exists a scalar function $\psi$ such that $\vf= \nabla^\perp \psi$.
+\begin{proof}[\textbf{Proof of part (i)}] If $\vf= \nabla\varphi$, then by a direct calculation, we get $\Lc_1\vf=0.$ The statement in the other direction follows from the reconstruction formula \eqref{Lf:sol_rec}.
+If $\Lc_1\vf=0,$ then by \eqref{Lf:sol_rec} we have $\delta^\perp \vf=0.$ For a simply connected domain, it is known that $\delta^\perp \vf=0$ if and only if $\vf= \nabla\varphi$ for some scalar function $\varphi.$ This completes the proof. \end{proof} \begin{proof}[\textbf{Proof of part (ii)}] If $\vf= \nabla^\perp\psi$, then by a direct calculation, we get $\Tc_1\vf=0.$ The statement in the other direction follows from the reconstruction formula \eqref{Tf:pot_rec}.
+If $\Tc_1\vf=0,$ then by \eqref{Tf:pot_rec} we have $\delta \vf=0.$ It is known that for a two-dimensional solenoidal vector field $\vf$ in a simply connected domain, there exists a scalar function $\psi$ such that $\vf= \nabla^\perp \psi$.
 This completes the proof. \end{proof}